 5. The intimidation category includes those intimidated due to anti-social behaviour, paramilitarism, sectarianism, racial abuse or sexual orientation.
-The category has been renamed from 'intimidation (civil disturbance)' to 'intimidation' however the data definition has not changed.
+The category has been renamed from "intimidation (civil disturbance)" to "intimidation' however the data definition has not should be added to a sexual orientation.